Hitman: Agent 47

 The inciting incident occurs at 11 minutes when Agent 47 confronts Katia at the U-Bahn station, revealing she is being hunted.
 Her ordinary life as a lost woman searching for family is shattered by violent reality..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Katia chooses to trust John Smith and enters Syndicate's facility, actively deciding to seek answers about her father despite 47's warnings.
+This shows the protagonist's commitment to Katia chooses to trust John Smith and enters Syndicate's facility, actively deciding to seek answers about her father despite 47's warnings.
 She crosses into the dangerous world of the Agent Program., moving from reaction to action.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, Katia is captured and fully controlled by Syndicate, her mind invaded and autonomy destroyed.
 47 appears outgunned and unable to prevent the creation of a new agent army.
-The "death" of free will., shows the protagonist at their lowest point.
+The "death" of free will., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 79% of the runtime.
 Katia breaks conditioning through force of will, asserting her humanity over programming.
 47 reveals Dr. Litvenko's location and his true mission.
 The synthesis: they choose to fight together, combining their abilities., demonstrating the transformation achieved throughout the journey.